Discovery Core Experience: VLPA Course

 What Should I Expect ?

 Field-based learning will take place at the EERC classroom at St. Edward Park (15 minutes from campus).
-Other selected meetings will take place online via Zoom where we examine the literature and arts components.
 Please note you will need to drive or take public transportation to the St. Edward location most weeks.

 You’ll get an introduction to forest ecology, with time spent outdoors studying the forest's plant and animal diversity, history, and current impacts of climate change.